-April 15, 2019 - Deadline!
+April 15, 2020 - Deadline!

-O Deadline for a student's FAFSA to be submitted to be considered for the West Virginia Higher Education Grant Program.
+- O Deadline for a student's FAFSA to be submitted to be considered for the West Virginia Higher Education Grant Program. - O Priority deadline to apply for the West Virginia Invests Grant.
+Both the West Virginia Invests application and FAFSA need to be submitted.

-June 1, 2019
+June 6, 2020